Table Of Content

 If you are seeing high cart abandonment between 10 PM and Midnight, your problem might not be “Price”—it might be “Friction.”

 Data suggests that 10:00 AM to 11:00 AM on the following day is the “Golden Window.”
-Sending an email immediately at 11:00 PM (when the abandonment happened) is ineffective because the consumer is likely sleeping or in “passive browsing” mode.
+Sending an email immediately at 11:00 PM (when the abandonment happened) is ineffective because the consumer is likely sleeping or in a passive browsing state.

 Yes, but only if displayed before checkout.
-In India, “Hidden Shipping Costs” revealed at the final payment page is the #1 reason for abandonment (approx. 54% of cases).
-Displaying “Free Shipping” on the Product Page creates a psychological commitment to buy.
+In India, “Hidden Shipping Costs” revealed at the final payment page is the #1 reason for abandonment (accounting for approximately 54% of cases).
+Displaying “Free Shipping” directly on the Product Page creates a psychological commitment to buy.

 In India’s collective culture, purchases above ₹1,500 often require a “consultation” with a spouse or parent.
-Late-night browsing (11 PM) is for selection, but the purchase is often deferred to the morning after this consultation occurs.
+Late-night browsing at 11 PM is used for selection and bookmarking, but the actual purchase is frequently deferred to the morning after this consultation occurs.